rodger0531/foobook-mirror/Server/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =========================================================================================

+22/02/2014 - Tharman

+	- Removed unnecessary PDOException try/catch from sqlBindParams() method in 'query.php'.
+	- The execSql() method should catch the exception if it occurs anyway.

 21/02/2014 - Abdi and Philip

 	- The password hashing issue is resolved.
 The problem was in the varchar caracter limit instead of 32 we need 40 for sha1 encryption type.
 NOTE: If we decide to add "salt" encryption on top of the existing one we need to increase the character restrictions even more.

 21/02/2014 - Tharman